Seb943/scrapeOP/README.md

 [1] https://www.oddsportal.com/ <br />

 NB : This package is purposed for educational use only, not for any commmercial purpose in any way.
-I am not related to any mean with the oddsportal website.
+I am not related to any mean with the oddsportal website. <br/>

-Just in Case... <br/>
 BTC : 3PkoHLXmXsL8kBrFu7GQ8kpmzPBmNK6m8B <br/>
 ETH : 0xFdbB5aF291cB7e711D62c1E4a8B58d0EbD423F9C